pharaox/artifact_trade/README.md

 This mod adds what is missing, and more.
 The system is balanced so that it does not offer significant advantages to the player.
 The AI will use it as well, initiating, accepting, or rejecting buy and sell interactions based on a comprehensive estimation of the artifact's usefulness and significance.

-The base artifact prices in this mod correspond to the destroy prices in CK3 1.9.
-Actual trades are settled at slightly different prices that also depend on the AI greed of the accepting party and if the player is involved or not.
-The player can never sell or destroy an artifact at a price higher than the one they bought it.
+The base artifact prices in this mod are mainly determined by the artifact's *quality and wealth* (hidden properties that determine rarity), and roughly correspond to the destroy prices.
+Actual trades are settled at slightly different prices that also depend on the AI greed of the accepting party.
+Tribal characters demand and offer lower prices.
+The player can never sell or destroy an artifact at a price higher than the one they bought it, since AI sellers include a "profit margin" when selling to the player.

 When buying and selling artifacts, the AI acceptance is influenced by multiple factors.
 Besides the artifact rarity compared to that of other relevant artifacts, they include the artifact's durability, its uniqueness, is it equippable and beneficial to the character, is it unwanted or cursed, the character's claims or special relationship to the artifact, the artifact's price, and the character's wealth.
 In addition, the AI will never offer to pay more than their *short term budget*, and will only sell if the other party offers enough gold to pay the full price.

+For added realism and better performance, not all characters are valid buyers or sellers.
+By default, these are characters in the same and neighboring realms, and foreign rulers within a dynamic trading range depending on rank.
+This can be adjusted via a game rule.

 In case you don't like artifact trading for some reason, you can disable the trading part via a game rule.